 Large mammals from La Brea show no morphological responses to climate changes over the last 35,000 years (Prothero et al., 2012; Prothero and Raymond, 2008, 2011; DeSantis et al., 2011; Raymond and Prothero, 2011; Madan et al., 2011).
 Numerous studies have documented stasis in most Pleistocene mammal lineages (Barnosky, 1994, 2005), even in spite of the fact that these animals lived through several glacial-interglacial cycles.
 Stasis seems to be a common phenomenon across most Pleistocene birds and mammals over numerous glacial-interglacial cycles.

 The significance of stasis in the face of a changing environment has been a subject of debate among paleontologists and neontologists for a long time.
-This clear inconsistency with the rapid adaptive responses shown by Galapagos finches, among many other documented examples of adaptations and microevolution on small time scales (Weiner, 1995).
+This clear inconsistency with the rapid adaptive responses shown by Galápagos finches, among many other documented examples of adaptations and microevolution on small time scales (Weiner, 1995).
 Suggestions such as stabilizing selection (Estes and Arnold, 2007) are unsuitable explanations and fail to account for this phenomenon, since the environment in this instance is changing, and not stabilizing (Lieberman and Dudgeon, 1996).
 Ideas such as developmental canalization have been suggested to account for this stability, but due to the phenotypic plasticity of domesticated animals like dogs, this model has fallen out of favor (Gould, 2002; Eldredge et al., 2005).
-Though Bennett (1990, 1997) claimed that Pleistocene climate changes occurred too rapidly for organisms to respond, the fossil record in this period spans ten to hundreds of thousands of years; if Galapagos finches can measurably adapt in only a few years, then it would follow that evolutionary changes can occur in a matter or years or decades.
+Though Bennett (1990, 1997) claimed that Pleistocene climate changes occurred too rapidly for organisms to respond, the fossil record in this period spans ten to hundreds of thousands of years; if Galápagos finches can measurably adapt in only a few years, then it would follow that evolutionary changes can occur in a matter or years or decades.
 It has been suggested, however, that mean phenotype fluctates slowly enough to seem static, but most La Brea pits have time frames narrow enough that they should capture changes on this scale.

 By far the most common explanation for stasis over long periods is that many organisms have wide geographic ranges and as such are well-adapted to a wide variety of environments, making morphological changes in response to environmental shifts unnecessary (Eldredge, 1999; Lieberman et al., 1995; Lieberman and Dudgeon, 1996; Eldredge et al., 2005).
 This may explain larger birds such as owls, whose habitats range all over North America, but not smaller birds that live in small geographic areas, however there does not exist a large enough sample size of smaller birds at La Brea to test this.
 Additionally, stasis in smaller birds is inconsistent with size stasis in spite of colder climates seen in bald eagles, turkeys, golden eagles, caracaras and great horned owls.
 Small mammals also demonstrate stasis across climate changes during the Pleistocene (Barnosky, 2005), as is also apparent during late Eocene-Oligocene climate changes (Prothero and Heaton, 1996).
 It seems as though a comprehensive explanation for stasis despite extreme climate changes over thousands of years is elusive and further investigation is required.